cisum-labs/sing.whitepaper/cisum.whitepaper.md

-`Cisum Verse White Paper`
+`**Cisum Verse** White Paper`

-# Cisum Verse
+# **Cisum Verse**
 **Revolutionizing the Music & Arts Industry with Web3**

 # Introduction

-Music and the arts are foundational to human civilization, yet the industry suffers from longstanding challenges deeply rooted in traditional and Web2 structures:
+Music and arts are foundational to human civilization, yet the industry suffers from longstanding challenges deeply rooted in traditional and Web2 structures:

 - `Centralization`: Data and assets are controlled by centralized platforms, resulting in concentrated power, manipulation, and high fees for creators and fans.
 - `Lack of Transparency`: Opaque data flows and restricted access to information about asset ownership and value growth often lead to users' and creators' interests being compromised.